Manual Machining

 parallel

-Two lines or axes that are equidistant from each other at all points along their length and thus never intersect.
+A set of lines, components, or axes that are equidistant from each other at all points along their length and thus never intersect.
 On a horizontal mill, the spindle is parallel to the worktable.

 parallels